Virtus92/javascript-1-Virtus92/javascript_1_kompetenzcheck.md

 ------

 **EN:**
-The goal of this competency check is to apply your beginner JavaScript knowledge, handle user-triggered events, and understand/apply the interaction between HTML, DOM (Document Object Model), and JavaScript.
+The goal of this check is to apply your beginner JavaScript knowledge, handle user-triggered events, and understand/apply the interaction between HTML, DOM (Document Object Model), and JavaScript.

 ## Instructions:
 - Set up the HTML structure with a grid of cards.